 DIY Felt Bow

 - Felt squares.
-You could also use vinyl (faux leather) like the sparkly gold bow I made in the bottom picture
+You could also use vinyl (faux leather) like the sparkly gold bow I made in the bottom picture.
+Felt squares are readily available at craft shops and fabric stores.
+Many discount stores also sell felt squares.
+If you are going to be making lots of bows, felt can also be purchased by the yard.

-- Hot glue gun OR a needle and thread.
+- Hot glue gun or a needle and thread.
 Using a glue gun will mean you can make these bows in just a few minutes.
 It normally takes longer for the glue gun to heat up than to make the bows.
+Small, low-temperature craft glue guns are ideal.
 If you don’t have a glue gun handy then don’t worry.
 It will take a little longer but you can use your needle and thread to make a nice bow also.

 - Hairclip on which to attach your DIY felt bow.
 Alligator clips are the best as they are cheap and stay in the hair better than some other clips.
 It looks really professional if you add a lined alligator clip.
 (Read how to line an alligator clip)